1) use a good skillet with a glassy-smooth cooking surface. The new stuff with the rough cooking surface is gonna be frustrating.

 4) a little smoke is a good thing

-5) too much heat on an empty skillet can ruin the surface or even crack the skillet
+5) too much heat on an empty cast iron skillet can ruin the surface or even crack the skillet

-6) clean immediately after each use leaving a very thin layer of oil/grease
+6) clean cast iron immediately after each use leaving a very thin layer of oil/grease

 7) avoid soap!

-There is a myth about how you should never use soap.
+There is a myth about how you should never use soap on cast iron.
 Details on that below.
-The reality is that you can use soap, but it is better if you didn't.
+The reality is that you can use soap on cast iron, but it is better if you didn't.

 8) use a stainless steel spatula with a perfectly flat edge and rounded corners.

-9) putting a "season" on a skillet is nice, but you probably don't need to worry about it.
+9) seasoning cast iron is nice, but you probably don't need to worry about it.

 A lovely homage to a cast iron skillet: